BrandonWarrior/WorldWar2Trivia/README.md

 ![Favicon](docs/images/favicon.png)

 ## Code Structure
-- The World War 2 Trivia Quiz project is organized into three HTML pages (index.html, quiz.html, and how-to-play.html) to manage the home page, quiz interface, and how to play.
-It employs two CSS files (styles.css for overall styling and quiz.css for quiz-specific styles) and two JavaScript files (script.js for home page interactions and quiz.js for quiz logic).
-The docs/images folder stores documentation images, while the assets folder contains subfolders for images, CSS, and JavaScript files, ensuring the project's structure is clean and maintainable.
+- HTML: The World War 2 Trivia Quiz project is organized into 3 HTML pages (index.html, quiz.html, and how-to-play.html) to manage the home page, quiz interface, and how to play instructions.

+- CSS: It employs 2 CSS files (styles.css for overall styling and quiz.css for quiz-specific styles) to ensure consistent design and layout across different parts of the application and to make it easier to keep track of.

+- JavaScript: The project uses 2 JavaScript files (script.js for home page interactions and quiz.js for quiz logic) to handle the behavior and functionality of the quiz.

 ![Code Structure](docs/images/code-structure.png)